Invariants and Home Spaces in Transition Systems and Petri Nets: Semiflows Calculus

 \subsubsection{Home spaces, semiflows, and liveness}

-Semiflows are intimately associated with home spaces and invariants and can greatly simplify the proof fundamental properties of Petri Nets (even including parameters as in \cite{BEISW20}) such as safeness, boundedness, or more complex behavioral properties such as liveness.
+Semiflows are intimately associated with home spaces and invariants and can greatly simplify the proof of fundamental properties of Petri Nets (especially when the description includes parameters as in \cite{BEISW20}) such as safeness, boundedness, or more complex behavioral properties such as liveness.
 Let us provide three properties supporting this idea. \begin{property} A transition $t$ is live if and only if \texttt{Dom(t)} is a home space.